camp details

 When?

-The camp will be open from Thursday 26 July and will end on Monday 30 July.
+The camp will be open from 27th to the 31st of July .
 If you are available to help set up the camp in the few days before it starts and tat down after it finishes, your help would be really appreciated!
 Please contact us to let us know.

 Where?